 The boom town of Kingston was suddenly faced with a poker addiction.
 The 1880s saw thousands flock from around the world, seeking their fortune in rich silver strikes and blood-sweat tears while digging holes that would produce millions worth for America’s mines.

 Mining journals record how “this wild west became populated by merchants,” but it wasn’t long before these newly arrived settlers were turned into addicts too!
-By 1887, three newspapers existed – one church and two schools plus brothels on Virtue Street (yes, even digitally).
+By 1887, three newspapers existed – one church, two schools, and brothels on Virtue Street (yes, even digitally).

 Magdalena, New Mexico